python/devguide/advanced-tools/gdb.rst

 ========

 Learning to use GDB effectively improves your chances of successfully debugging problems with Python's internals.
-The tips here aren't yet organized in any particular way.

 Saving and loading breakpoints
 ------------------------------